grafi-tt/sayhisort/README.md

 # SayhiSort

 Block merge sort implementation inspired by [GrailSort](https://github.com/Mrrl/GrailSort).
-It's in-place, stable and runs in O(NlogN) time complexity.
+It's in-place, stable and runs in O(N log(N)) wort-case time complexity.

 The implementation is purely swap-based.
 So items nither default-constructible nor move-constructible are allowed, as long as they are swappable.